Pandry/TGBotChat/README.md

 # TGBotChat
-A local-only html page to chat with a bot
+A html page to chat as a bot on telegram